dankcuddlybear/zestiso/README.md

 ArchISO has a few limitations however:
  - The only supported boot loaders are Syslinux for legacy BIOS systems, and GRUB or Systemd-boot for modern UEFI systems.
  - ArchISO only supports booting an initramfs created with mkinitcpio using udev (busybox) init system.
 Systemd init and Dracut/Booster are not supported.

+In the ZestISO software repositories, you'll find custom software packages and bundles to help you quickly and easily install and configure software and services.
+You can install the Networking, Printing or a graphical desktop environment package, for example.
+Each package includes all the necessary components required for use, and when installed, will set up everything for you.
+There is no need to do anything manually, just install the package and you're done.